dave-kennedy/my-theme/README.md

         $ sudo -u www-data make install

 2. In Nextcloud settings, go to Administration > Pico CMS and scroll down to the section labeled "Custom themes".
-Press the "Reload custom theme" button next to "my-theme".
+Press the "Reload custom theme" button next to "sepia".

 ## Uninstall